icy-arctic-fox/spectator/README.md

 than the built-in Crystal [Spec](https://crystal-lang.org/api/latest/Spec.html) utility.
 Additionally, Spectator provides extra features to make testing easier and more fluent.

+**Goal:**

+Spectator is designed to:

+- Reduce complexity of test code.
+- Remove boilerplate from tests.
+- Lower the difficulty of writing non-trivial tests.
+- Provide an elegant syntax that is easy to read and understand.
+- Provide common utilities that the end-user would otherwise need to write.

 Installation
 ------------